 It is the policy of the Department to provide the utmost confidentiality and privacy for the administration of all drug and alcohol testing.
-All testing procedures will be conducted by use of authorized personnel to ensure the accuracy, reliability and confidentiality of the test.
+All testing procedures will be conducted by use of authorized personnel to ensure the accuracy, reliability, and confidentiality of the test.
 The analysis of drug tests will be performed by Federally qualified and certified testing laboratories.

-When an employee is chosen to participate in a random test, the employee and his/her direct supervisor will be notified by the employee's Human Resource Director, his/her designee or Department Head of the time and location of the test.
+When an employee is chosen to participate in a random test, the employee and their direct supervisor will be notified by the Human Resource Director, their designee or Department Head of the time and location of the test.